Source of the Rhine

-The lake is only accessible on foot.
+The lake can only be reached on foot.
 Hiking time from the Oberalp Pass: approx. 2 hours (one way)

-In winter, the lake is covered in snow and only accessible to ski tourers and snowshoe hikers.
+In winter, the lake is covered with snow and only accessible to ski tourers and snowshoe hikers.

 With the Matterhorn Gotthard Bahn from Andermatt or from Disentis to the Oberalp Pass